kevalshah90/llm-clustering-case-study/README.md

   1. Describe which task you found most difficult in the implementation, and why.
   1. What led you to choose the libraries or frameworks you used in your implementation?
-  1. How did you evaluate whether the clusters created by your system were good or not?
+  1. How did you evaluate whether the clusters and summaries created by your system were good or not?
   1. If there were no time or budget restrictions for this exercise, what improvements would you make in the following areas:
       - Implementation
       - User Experience